TBR Bylaws : 2

 d.
 The Committee shall have the power to act for the full Board in compensation matters when waiting for the next scheduled Board meeting is not desirable.

 a.
-The Committee on Economic and Community Development is responsible for the oversight of the workforce initiatives at the colleges, ensuring our institutions are meeting the workforce training needs of Tennessee.
+The Committee on Workforce Development is responsible for the oversight of the workforce initiatives at the colleges, ensuring our institutions are meeting the workforce training needs of Tennessee.

 b.
 The committee will:

 (1) Provide oversight and make recommendations to the Tennessee Board of Regents relative to programmatic decisions including the approval of new programs of instruction, program credentials, modifications or terminations of academic workforce offerings.

 (2) Ensure that workforce programs align with the needs of business and industry.

 (3) Ensure that workforce programs enrich, strengthen, and support Tennessee citizens, the State of Tennessee’s Drive to 55, and economic development goals.

 (4) Review productivity and performance of workforce programs annually and provide a report to the Tennessee Board of Regents.

 (5) Provide recommendations to the Tennessee Board of Regents for creation of or revisions to policies and guidelines related to workforce entities within the TBR system’s institutions.

 (6) Encourage and recognize excellence in workforce partnerships and student’s successes.